Lip reading: Phonemes and visemes

 The phoneme is the smallest detectable unit of sound in a language that serves to distinguish words from one another. /pit/ and /pik/ differ by one phoneme and refer to different concepts.
 Spoken English has about 44 phonemes.
 For lip reading, the number of visually distinctive units - visemes - is much smaller, thus several phonemes map onto a few visemes.
-This is because many phonemes are produced within the mouth and throat, and cannot be seen.
+This is because many phonemes are produced within the mouth and throat, and are hard to see.
 These include glottal consonants and most gestures of the tongue.
 Voiced and unvoiced pairs look identical, such as [p] and [b], [k] and [g], [t] and [d], [f] and [v], and [s] and [z]; likewise for nasalisation (e.g. [m] vs. [b]).
 Homophenes are words that look similar when lip read, but which contain different phonemes.
 Because there are about three times as many phonemes as visemes in English, it is often claimed that only 30% of speech can be lip read.
 Homophenes are a crucial source of mis-lip reading.

 Co-articulation

 Visemes can be captured as still images, but speech unfolds in time.
 The smooth articulation of speech sounds in sequence can mean that mouth patterns may be 'shaped' by an adjacent phoneme: the 'th' sound in 'tooth' and in 'teeth' appears very different because of the vocalic context.
 This feature of dynamic speech-reading affects lip-reading 'beyond the viseme'.

-How can it 'work' with so few visemes?
+Speech interpretation

+While visemes offer a useful starting point for understanding lipreading, spoken distinctions within a viseme can be distinguished and can help support identification.

-The statistical distribution of phonemes within the lexicon of a language is uneven.
+Moreover, the statistical distribution of phonemes within the lexicon of a language is uneven.
 While there are clusters of words which are phonemically similar to each other ('lexical neighbors', such as spit/sip/sit/stick...etc.), others are unlike all other words: they are 'unique' in terms of the distribution of their phonemes ('umbrella' may be an example).
 Skilled users of the language bring this knowledge to bear when interpreting speech, so it is generally harder to identify a heard word with many lexical neighbors than one with few neighbors.
 Applying this insight to seen speech, some words in the language can be unambiguously lip-read even when they contain few visemes - simply because no other words could possibly 'fit'.